|Monthly Tech-Tip |

-Boxes are 20kg (22.68 lbs).
-Plus there are enough trimmings to make about two more.
-That is about 500g of pugged clay per mug.
-These have been trimmed and engobed (using our standard cone 6 engobe) and are drying.
-Notice I have waxed the outers of some of the handles to slow their drying down (to keep it in sync with the mug itself).
+The more plastic a clay is the more pieces of a given size can be made from a box (boxes are 20kg or 44 lbs).
+Each mug thus required 500g of pugged clay.
+These have been trimmed and engobed (using our standard L3954B cone 6 engobe) and are drying (the trimmings left over are enough to make about two more).
+Notice I have waxed the outers of some of the handles to slow their drying (to keep it in sync with the mug itself).
 M390 is likely the most plastic native Plainsman body.
-Although it was not overly soft I stiffened up the clay for ten minutes on a plaster bat to make it my ideal throwing stiffness.
+Although it was not overly soft I stiffened up the clay for ten minutes on a plaster bat to make it my ideal stiffness for throwing.

 Wowzers!
 These are actually hand-made, not thrown on the potter's wheel.
 You can see the vertical join by the handle as it rotates.
 Her's is a simple concept: A red clay (M390) with a thin application of partially opacified matte glaze.
 She flaunts a bare red clay base, polishing it.
 You can find her easily on Instagram and google.